On November 25, 2019 New York Surrogate's Court Procedure Act section 1301 was amended raising the value of a small estate to $50,000.00.

 APPROVED AND EFFECTIVE NOVEMBER 25, 2019

-PLEASE TAKE NOTICE THAT the information provided on this blog is provided for your general information and should not be relied on as legal advice and is not a substitute for direct consultation with an attorney about your specific legal situation or a legal question.
+PLEASE TAKE NOTICE THAT the information provided on this blog are hypothetical scenarios, are provided for your general information, should not be relied on as legal advice and is not a substitute for direct consultation with an attorney about your specific legal situation or a legal question.